Mert3332wo/creator-docs/content/en-us/sound/assets.md

 #### Through Place Publishing

-When you [publish a place](../production/publishing/publishing-experiences-and-places.md) containing any private audio assets to a **new** experience, a popup displays with options on how to manage those assets:
+When you [publish a place](../production/publishing/publishing-experiences-and-places.md) containing any private audio assets to a **new** experience, a popup displays with options on how to manage those assets:dld
 <figure>
 <img src="../assets/audio/audio-assets/Granting-Permissions-Publish.png" width="840" />
 </figure>